 Melt all scrapings together:

 If you have scrapings that aren’t separated by colour, just melt them down together.
 This will make neutral greys that can be used for base layers in new works.

 Filter out debris:

 When you’ve melted down the scrapings, pour the molten medium into silicone muffin cups.
 Allow the medium to cool and then pop it out of the cup.
 You can store these pucks for future use.

-Pesky brush hairs and debris that found its way into the wax medium can be filtered out through muslin or other lint-free cloth as you pour into the muffin cup molds.
+Pesky brush hairs and debris that found its way into the wax medium can be filtered out through clean lint-free cloth as you pour into the muffin cup molds.

 Also, check the bottom of cooled pucks.
-Debris sinks to the bottom, you can often scrape off the worst of it without filtering.
+Debris sinks to the bottom, you can scrape off any debris that wasn’t filtered out.